Do you love mangoes? I know we do!

 I started cutting the mango into little cubes, just enough to make them fit into a food processor.

-Then I added some honey (a teaspoon to be exact); but you can add as much as you want, it all depends on how sweet is your mango and how much sweetness do you like.
+Then, added some honey (a teaspoon, to be exact), but you can add as much as you want; it all depends on how sweet your mango is and how much sweetness you like.

 Don’t forget to check if you need to add more honey at this point.

-If you are wondering if you can only use cooking spray, the answer is No. I have tried that before and it didn’t work, the mango got stuck on my tray 🙁
+If you are wondering if you can only use cooking spray (instead of a baking sheet), the answer is No. I have tried that before, and it didn’t work.
+The mango got stuck on my tray 🙁

 Once you take them out of the oven, let them cool and roll them afterward.

 They can last up to a week on an airtight container, but I’m sure they will be gone within an hour.
 Kids love them! (and adults too).